 Someone under the influence of drugs or alcohol may be more concerned about procuring these substances than keeping a clean and professional appearance.

 This can lead to apathy, impacting personal grooming and clothing choices.
-Sudden weight loss or weight gain can also indicate issues with substance abuse.
+Sudden weight loss or weight gain can also indicate issues with substance use disorder.

 Isolation From Colleagues

-Employees facing substance abuse issues might withdraw from colleagues due to shame or in order to conceal their behavior.
+Employees facing substance use disorder issues might withdraw from colleagues due to shame or to conceal their behavior.

 Isolation may stem from fear of judgment or a desire to maintain the addiction’s secrecy, which can hinder teamwork, communication, and overall morale.